SAMNaqvi1212/NavigationProject_Udacity/README.md

 # NavigationProject_Udacity
-This repository contains the files for the navigation project as part of Udacity Nano-Degree Learning program.
+This project is the first one in Udacity's Deep Reinforcement Learning Nanodegree.
+In this project, I have trained an agent to navigate and collect bananas in a large square world.

 ![42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e](https://github.com/SAMNaqvi1212/NavigationProject_Udacity/assets/76792427/570bbb97-f4b5-47cf-94b1-a821b00b89e9)
 ### Introduction Project Navigation
-For this project, an agent would be trained to navigate and collect bananas.
+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+Given this information, the agent has to learn how to best select actions.

 The agent will have four possible actions and it has to choose one of the possible actions on each timestep.
 1) Move forward